ctrueden/ctrueden.github.io/_pages/deus/SessionMon13.md

 3 hours later, Brice is awoken by a hand on his shoulder, something that ''should not happen.''
 He sees a somewhat ghostly figure standing there, of a slight man with pointed ears.
 "Brice Murphy?
 There has been an accident," he says.
 His forms fluctuates in and out somewhat, and he appears misty.

-The man introduces himself as ((NPCSartus|Sartus Morningdew)).
-"I am ((NPCAdana|Adana Cassenti))'s personal bodyguard.
+The man introduces himself as [Sartus Morningdew](NPCSartus).
+"I am [Adana Cassenti](NPCAdana)'s personal bodyguard.
 My . . . nature . . . would require a lengthy explanation.
 I do not have that time, for my time in this realm is drawing to a close."
 He explains that he exerted the last of his strength to pull Cassenti into the non-physical realm in order to save her, but does not possess the strength to return her.

 Brice asks if there are any more of his kind, and Sartus replies that there used to be many more, but now there is only one.
-"The other's name . . . my dear friend ((NPCBenek|Benek Tolorin)) . . .
-I have not seen Benek for a time; he is ((NPCEvan|Evan Cassenti))'s bodyguard . . . perhaps he can be of more help to you, but it is my guess that he is also not strong enough to get her out."
+"The other's name . . . my dear friend [Benek Tolorin](NPCBenek) . . .
+I have not seen Benek for a time; he is [Evan Cassenti](NPCEvan)'s bodyguard . . . perhaps he can be of more help to you, but it is my guess that he is also not strong enough to get her out."

 Brice continues to question Sartus, who answers his questions to the best of his abilities.
 "She is not in danger, but she will be trapped here until such time as someone can get her out, yes."
 "Evan is fine; he was not involved in `the incident.'"

 When pressed for details about "the incident," Sartus extends his hand.
 Brice takes the hand, which feels rather mushy, and feels a data feed flow into his mind.
-He sees Adana nailed to the heart tree on ((NPCLuna|Luna)), and a giant ship appearing above Luna.
+He sees Adana nailed to the heart tree on [Luna](NPCLuna), and a giant ship appearing above Luna.
 The ship looks to be DEE.
 A giant particle lance appears on DEE's nose, and the lance surges towards Adana's chest.
 He sees Sartus' hand manifest just enough to pull her into cyberspace, and just in time to keep her from being impaled.

 When Brice wants to know what happened to cause Adana to be nailed to the tree, another experiential feed flows into his mind.
 She is standing in front of the tree, in an apparent act of defiance.
 Three androids in the great forest shoot her with rail guns, nailing her to the tree once through each wrist and once through each foot.